martinval9/Computer-Science-News/README.md

 # Computer-Science-News
-Made by HTML, CSS, JS, Jquery and ScrollReveal.js
+Made in HTML, CSS, JS, Jquery and ScrollReveal.js